TareqK/Compiler-Construction-Course/Notes/introduction.markdown

 ## Paradigms of Programming Languages

-There are 4 paradigms of programing languages
+There are 4 paradigms of programming languages

 ###  Imperative or Procedural Paradigm